arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-api-management.md

 **Example**

-Creates a new API operation on the Azure API Management instancee with using the default base operation policy.
+Creates a new API operation on the Azure API Management instance with using the default base operation policy.

 ```powershell
 PS> Create-AzApiManagementApiOperation -ResourceGroup $ResourceGroup -ServiceName $ServiceName -ApiId $ApiId -OperationId $OperationId -Method $Method -UrlTemplate $UrlTemplate